icypeas-tech/linkedin-cleaner/README.md

 <h1 align="center">
-Introducing a cutting-edge solution, free and open-source, crafted to seamlessly automate the removal of pending invitation requests on LinkedIn.
+Introducing a free and open-source solution designed to seamlessly automate the removal of pending invitation requests on LinkedIn, tailored specifically to your needs.

 </h1>